TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-conditionalaccess-external-user-device-policy.md

 <!--issueDescription-->

 We have detected that a MAM or MDM policy applied to the sign-in associated with Correlation Id <!--$CorrelationId-->[CorrelationId]<!--/$CorrelationId--> coming from a guest/external user.
-MDM and MAM cannot be satisified by guest/external users so such policies will always result in a block.
+MDM and MAM cannot be satisfied by guest/external users so such policies will always result in a block.

 If you don’t want external users to be blocked by your MAM or MDM policy, you should exclude guest users from the policy or require a grant control that they can satisfy, such as multi-factor authentication.